 It's good for us all to be aware of this character, in case children mention it.
 It is certainly not a nice cuddly bear, as its name suggests.
 This is a character that children are being exposed to on platforms such as Tiktok and YouTube.
 The character is named 'Huggy Wuggy' from the 2021 horror game 'Poppy's Playtime'.

 Online safety is a serious matter.
-Read this page for tips to help keep your children safe while they're using devices like phones, tablets, game consoles and computers which are connected to the internet.
-There's a jargon-busting section to explain some of the terms you might see, read about or hear; some information on popular games and websites used by children; information about social pressures which children might experience while online; some tips to help you reduce risks; and some useful links.
+Read this page for tips to help keep your children safe while they're using devices like phones, tablets, game consoles and computers which are connected to the Internet.

-The internet is changing all the time, and our children are using it!
+The Internet is changing all the time - and there's a good chance that your child is using it!
 Here are some tips to help you reduce the risk to your child's safety while they are using an online device:

 We thought you'd appreciate National Online Safety's guides to some of the lingo and current issues regarding children's online safety.

 Age-inappropriate content (accidental)